 Project Overview

-The NMDOT is conducting an Alignment Study for New Mexico Highway 14 otherwise known as Cerrillos Road within the City of Santa Fe between St. Michael’s (mileposts 52.0) and St. Francis Drive (milepost 53.7).
 Cerrillos Road is a major thoroughfare in the Santa Fe metropolitan area transportation system.
-Cerrillos Road is one of Santa Fe’s key transportation and land use corridors and one of its most heavily traveled roadways.
+It is one of Santa Fe’s key transportation and land use corridors and one of the City’s most heavily traveled roadways.
 The corridor is multimodal with diverse land uses including small retail shops, schools, and large employers.
 Commuter mobility and local circulation are important functions for this segment of Cerrillos Road.

 County